 It also means that you are not privy to the vehicle’s current insurance status, its last service, or any maintenance that may be needed to keep the vehicle in good working order.
 In order to take control of your grey fleet, you may want to specify who is responsible for its management.
 Working alongside HR, you can then put together a comprehensive grey fleet policy for your employees outlining rules, health and safety implications and sustainability requirements.
 As a final step, make sure that you motivate colleagues to accurately record their business mileage, which will in turn help you to more accurately record grey fleet data.

-Struggling to implement green fleet systems that work for your business?
+Struggling to implement a green fleet policy that work for your business?
 Contact CLM for more information on how our fleet management services and fleet lease vehicles could help you enhance your current green fleet strategy and dramatically improve CSR targets.